 III.
 Holocaust Educational Materials

 The Holocaust Remembrance Programme has developed a wide variety of educational tools in all six official languages of the United Nations in cooperation with leading institutions in Holocaust and genocide education.
-For university students, the Programme publishes online position papers and a journal, drafted by scholars around the world, on Holocaust and genocide prevention issues.
-Volume III of the journal was published in January 2016.
-The Programme also produced an exhibit poster series on the Holocaust in English, French, Russian and Spanish that was displayed by the global network of United Nations Information Centres on the annual observance.
-The Holocaust Programme issued an educational study guide, Women and the Holocaust: Courage and Compassion, and a companion DVD with survivor testimonies, in partnership with Yad Vashem, The Holocaust Martyrs’ and Heroes’ Remembrance Authority, and the USC Shoah Foundation Institute.
+In 2017, it partnered with the United States Holocaust Memorial Museum in Washington, D.C. to develop a lesson plan and poster set based on the Museum’s exhibit State of Deception: The Power of Nazi Propaganda.
+Together with the Museum’s film, The Path to Nazi Genocide, this educational tool was provided to the global network of United Nations Information Centres for use with students in all United Nations official languages, plus Dutch, Hungarian, Kiswahili and Ukrainian.
+A total of 55 poster exhibits were displayed in 38 countries.
+The Programme also issued a student study guide, Women and the Holocaust: Courage and Compassion, and a companion DVD with survivor testimonies, in partnership with Yad Vashem, the World Holocaust Remembrance Center, and the USC Shoah Foundation Institute.
 For younger students, the Programme published a study guide companion to the documentary film, The Last Flight of Petr Ginz.
-The film focuses on a young Jewish boy from Prague who died during the Holocaust.
-The study guide educates students on the importance of human rights and the work of the United Nations.
 The study guide was also issued in Czech and Portuguese by the United Nations Information Centres.
-In 2014, the Programme partnered with the United States Holocaust Memorial Museum to produce an educators’ package and film, The Path to Nazi Genocide, in nine languages.

 VI.
 Holocaust Remembrance and Educational Events